 CAN THE COVID-19 VACCINE TREAT COVID-19?

-NO. The vaccine does not treat COVID-19, it helps prevent the complications caused by the infection.
-That is why we do not vaccinate people with active symptoms.
+NO. The vaccine does not treat COVID-19; it helps prevent complications caused by the infection.

-SHOULD I GET THE COVID-19 VACCINE EVEN IF I ALREADY HAD COVID-19?
+SHOULD I GET VACCINATED IF I’VE ALREADY HAD COVID-19?

 The pharmacy services presented in this section are offered by pharmacist owners who are affiliated with Proxim.
 The pharmacists are solely responsible for the professional activities carried out during the practice of pharmacy.